mhmdsami/mhmdsami/README.md

 - [**Absentee**](https://github.com/sm-sami/Absentee) <br /> A command line tool to clean the attendance data.
 Built with Python.

 ### Open Source Contributions
-- [**Fury**](https://github.com/srm-kzilla/fury) <br /> nspired by Nick Fury, whose primary job was to recruit avengers, spies and other cool people!.
+- [**Fury**](https://github.com/srm-kzilla/fury) <br /> Inspired by Nick Fury, whose primary job was to recruit avengers, spies and other cool people!.
 Led and contributed to the fontend of the project.
 Built with Remix, Next.js, TailwindCSS, SCSS, and TypeScript.
 - [**KZILLA.XYZ**](https://github.com/srm-kzilla/kzilla.xyz) <br /> A stupid simple URL shortener.
 Contributed to v2, helped include custom code support and redesign.
 Built with Svelte, MongoDB, Node.js, and TypeScript.
 - [**yesbot-ts**](https://github.com/Yes-Theory-Fam/yesbot-ts) <br /> A discord bot for the Yes Theory Fam.
 Contributed by fixing bugs & refactoring few commands to slash command.
 Built with discord.js and TypeScript.